PrismLauncher/prismlauncher.org/src/wiki/help-pages/Change-Themes.md

 - Verify that you did everything correctly, if you did please proceed to the next and last step.

-- Make sure to ensure REUSE compliance learn more at the [reuse.software](https://reuse.software)
+- Make sure to ensure REUSE compliance learn more at [reuse.software](https://reuse.software)

 - Now you can open a Pull Request, and we will add your theme as fast as possible to the repository and website.